Aaron Rodgers gets Iowa high school class out of final with one tweet

 It’s a strange thing, Twitter.
-Imagine 20 years ago trying to explain the concept of one day in the future “tweeting” at a famous sports star, and should they answer you, there’s a chance your high-school teacher might let you out of that final exam.
+Imagine 20 years ago trying to explain the concept of one day in the future “tweeting” at a famous sports star, and should they answer you, there’s a chance your high-school teacher might let you out of that pesky upcoming final exam.

 Yet here we are.